United States Aug 19, 2013

 Analysis

-04Konflict experienced a noticeable stumble or choke towards the end of his performance, which was highlighted by viewers.
+05Konflict experienced a noticeable stumble towards the end of his third round, impacting his closing statement.

 What fans loved

-• Emerson Kennedy's smooth delivery and clever, impactful punchlines.
+• Emerson Kennedy's smooth delivery and clever wordplay were widely appreciated by fans.

-• Konflict's aggressive approach and strong second-round performance.
+• Fans praised Konflict's aggressive approach and strong second-round performance, noting his ability to apply pressure.

 Criticisms